goriok/runners-autoscaler/README.md

 Therefore, the nodes where the runners will be running on need to have a label that matches it.
 In AWS EKS, this can be configured via [EKS Managed Node Groups][eks-node-groups].

+In example in `runners-autoscaler-cm-job.template.yaml` next label present: `customer=shared`.
+So the Kubernetes node should be updated with this label:
+`kubectl label nodes <kubernetes-node> customer=shared`

 This label also must match the one you configured in [escalator config map][escalator-cm].

 ## Tweaking Memory/Cpu resources
 Inside `runners-autoscaler-cm-job.template.yaml`, you will notice that the `resources` tag is defined.

-It might worthing tweaking the memory/cpu limits according to your needs.
+It might be worth tweaking the memory/cpu limits according to your needs.

-For example, if you want to use an `8Gb` instance size, it might not worth using `4Gi` since it will take slightly more than half of the allocatable memory therefore it would allow only 1 runner pod per instance.
+For example, if you want to use an `8Gb` instance size, it might not be worth using `4Gi` since it will take slightly more than half of the allocatable memory therefore it would allow only 1 runner pod per instance.

 ## Cleaner
 The Runner Autoscaler Cleaner (next cleaner) is the application configured in `deployment-cleaner.template.yaml` that allows you automatically clean (delete) unhealthy runners and linked jobs.